johngodoi/personal_crypto_portfolio_tracker/README.md

 ### `/abis`
 This directory contains the Application Binary Interface (ABI) files for the smart contracts used in the project.
 ABIs are essential for interacting with the smart contracts from the TypeScript code, as they define the methods and events available in the contracts.
 Each ABI file is typically generated when the smart contract is compiled and is used by `viem.js` to facilitate communication with the blockchain.

+### `/assets`
+This directory contains various assets used in the project, such as images, logos, and other media files.

+#### `/assets/logos`
+This folder includes logos for the blockchains and stablecoins supported by the project.
+The logos are in SVG format to ensure high quality and scalability.

 ## Getting Started